-- Can you identify with Elijah's feeling of wanting to give up the fight? - What happened and how did you find the grace to overcome? - o What spiritual food is your soul craving? - ➤ How can you incorporate prayer, spiritual reading, corporal/spiritual works of mercy, or the Eucharist into your daily routine? - > Are there particular practices you would like help with?
+- Can you identify with Elijah's feeling of wanting to give up the fight? - ➤ What happened and how did you find the grace to overcome? - o What spiritual food is your soul craving? - What experience, strength, and hope do you have to share with the group today?